Updated 11 June 2018 after Garmin reduced its 520 pricing.

-Wahoo also claims the Bolt with its integrated mount is 50% faster in the wind tunnel than the Edge 520 with a Garmin mount.
-Looking at the units, that isn't hard to believe, although a computer is obviously a very small part of the overall drag of the bike and rider package.
+Wahoo also claims the Bolt with its integrated mount is 50 percent faster in the wind tunnel than the Edge 520 with a Garmin mount.
+Looking at the units, that isn’t hard to believe, although a computer is obviously a very small part of the overall drag of the bike and rider package.

-For setup, the Bolt is easier to deal with, as you use your phone instead of pressing computer buttons dozens of times to dig down into — and then back out of — menu after menu.
+For setup, the Bolt is easier to deal with, because you use your phone instead of pressing computer buttons dozens of times to dig down into — and then back out of — menu after menu.

 Once set up, however, the units are pretty similar when you’re actually out riding.
 I’ve come to appreciate buttons over touchscreens on cycling computers, especially computers of this size.
 Many of us have become accustomed to how well smartphone touchscreens work, and bike computer touchscreens lag well behind.
 Plus, gloves and sweat and rain all conspire against touchscreens.
 Buttons just work.

-In Bolt's favor, the zoom in/out buttons work well, giving you more or less data on any given screen without having to pull over and reprogram anything.
-They work similarly for the map, although you can't scroll in any direction, only zoom.
+In the Bolt’s favor, the zoom in/out buttons work well, giving you more or less data on any given screen without having to pull over and reprogram anything.
+They work similarly for the map, although you can’t scroll in any direction, only zoom.